FAQ

 Can I manage multiple vessels from one account?

 Yes.
 Fleet plans support multiple vessels under one organisation account with a shared dashboard.
-Each vessel's data is isolated — crew only see the vessels they're invited to.
+Owned and shared vessels are distinguished in the app, and each vessel's data is isolated — crew only see the vessels they're invited to.

 Is my data stored in the EU?